jruels/adv-azure-classpage/labs/02-vms/index.md

 1. Click **Next: Networking >**.

-1. On the Networking tab, click **Create new** under Virtual Network.
-Use the virtual network name already assigned by default and specify the following:
+2. On the Networking tab, click **Create new** under Virtual Network.
+Enter `azscaleset-RG-vnet` for the virtual network name and specify the following:

 	- Virtual network address range: **10.103.0.0/16**